colinw10/huddl-app/docs/copilot-task/05-TEAM-PLAN-FILES.md

 ## Your Mission

 You're building the posts system - the core content that users create and view.
 Posts are what make NUMENEON a social app!
-Your backend serves the data, your context manages it, and Pablo's UI displays it.
+Your backend serves the data, your context manages it, and you also build the modals for creating and deleting posts.

 ## Files You Own